Child and Adolescent Psychiatry Fellowship

 Penn State Children's Hospital offers an accredited, two-year fellowship training program in child psychiatry.
 Applications are accepted in any year of psychiatric residency training after the PGY-III year.

-Our Children's Hospital is located in a scenic semi-rural setting and serves a large, diverse patient population from a wide geographic area on the campus of Penn State Health Milton S. Hershey Medical Center.
+Our Children's Hospital is located in a scenic setting that encompasses rural, urban, and suburban communities.
+We serve a large, diverse patient population drawn from over 12 counties in Southeastern and central Pennsylvania.
 All social classes, racial and ethnic backgrounds are represented.

 The heart of our training program is a 40 hour per week, two year integrated didactic curriculum that covers a variety of topics in detail.